AtroCore offers three entity types that provide different capabilities for data management: Base, Hierarchy and Reference Data.

 Reference data is an entity type that can be used to store some guide data that has no relationships to other entities and contains a small number of records.
 All data of this entity is stored in the configuration file.

-You cannot configure access rights for it, use a filter, or create fields of the Link or Multiple Link type.
+You cannot configure access rights, use filters, or create fields of the Link or Multiple Link type for this entity type.
+The Code field is always created as a system field and cannot be modified.

 Relation